Ben and Kate: Cancellation

 Despite the show's positive reviews, TV By the Numbers had Ben and Kate on its "likely to be cancelled" list, citing the show's disappointing 1.2 rating among 18- to 49-year-olds in an October 16 episode.
 The show faced stiff competition from CBS's NCIS, NBC's The Voice, and ABC's Dancing with the Stars.

 On January 23, 2013, the show was pulled from the schedule.
 On January 25, Fox confirmed that the show had been cancelled.
 Of the six additional episodes ordered to take the show to a full season, only the first three had been filmed.
 The fourth had been shooting when the show was cancelled and would remain unfinished.
 Episodes 14, 15, and 16 have not yet been aired in the U.S. however were aired on March 11 and March 18 in the UK on ITV2.
-FOX stated that the completed three episodes would air in the future, though they did not give a date.
-As of October 2013, they have not aired but have been posted on online services such as iTunes and Amazon.com.
+Fox stated that the completed three episodes would air in the future, though they did not give a date.
+As of October 2013, they have not aired but have been posted on online services such as the iTunes Store and Amazon.